aniass/Sales-forecasting/README.md

-## Sales forecasting
+# Sales forecasting

+## General info
 The project concerns sales forecasting by using time series model.

 That was a recruitment task for the Analyst role.

-### General info
 This tasks include sales data analysis and sales forecasting.

+## Project contains:
-Task 1 contains EDA analysis with answers of the asked questions.
+- The EDA analysis with answers of the asked questions - **Task_1.ipynb**.
-Task 2 concerns forecast of the number of orders by Time Series model.
+- The forecast of the number of orders by Time Series model - **Task_2.ipynb**.

+## Technologies
 #### Project is created with:
 - Python 3.6
 - libraries: Prophet, Pandas, Numpy,